Dilivva/GoogleExperimentalLibraries/README.md

 * Printing formatted text with alignment, font, and style options.
 * Printing an image from a resource.

-**Remember:** Replace the placeholder functions with actual Blueline functions for connecting, retrieving images, etc. Refer to the full documentation for details.

 ## Contributing

 We welcome contributions to Blueline!
-Please see the CONTRIBUTING.md file for guidelines on how to contribute.

 ## License

-Blueline is licensed under the MIT License 2.0.
+Blueline is licensed under the MIT License.
 See the LICENSE file for details.